 The manta rays feeding at night was the most amazing thing we experienced and photographed.
 There are two options to experience this; the family and kid-friendly snorkeling option which begins from the Sheraton Kona each night, or you can do a night dive.

 Personally, I prefer the diving option because I just LOVE being underwater.
 There’s something magical about being entirely immersed in the mantas environment, watching them dance around you.
 However, this is only an option for certified divers.

 With that said, snorkeling with manta rays is still an incredible experience.
 I actually saw more mantas snorkeling than I did diving.
 It is also a cheaper option and we went on this trip twice because we loved it so much!

 The great thing about this wildlife encounter is that it is about as ethical as a wildlife encounter gets!
 No unnatural food sources are being provided and the animals are never touched or endangered in any way.
 Furthermore, the tourism industry has actually helped protect these amazing marine animals from a fishing trade that was wiping them out (selling them in the exotic meat market as “shark”).

 Booking your manta ray experience

 We went on our manta ray night snorkel with Sea Paradise (twice!), as well as on their morning and afternoon snorkel trips, and I truly couldn’t recommend them enough.
-Sea Paradise is a small family run business, owned by my good friend Holly and her husband Richard.
-I love that they have such a strong focus on sustainability and all the crew feel like part of the family.
+Sea Paradise is a small family-run business, owned by my good friend Holly and her husband Richard.
+I love that they have such a strong focus on sustainability.
+Additionally, all the crew feel like part of the family.
 Check the Sea Paradise website now for availability… I promise you won’t regret it.

 Adam and I on our manta snorkel with Sea Paradise